 An Executive Energy Leader makes a difference by:

 - Strengthening communication behaviors;

 - Fostering creative & strategic thinking; and

-- Prepares for leadership roles with increased complexity and responsibility.
+- Preparing for leadership with increased complexity and responsibility.

-A yearlong project and theme will be Transforming the Southeast Utility Business Model.
-Executive Energy Leaders teams will craft a design to satisfy future energy stakeholder needs which considers the region’s present and future energy requirements along with the interests of the region’s varied stakeholders and companies which now or will provide energy resources and services.
+In a yearlong project Executive Energy Leaders teams will craft a design to satisfy future energy stakeholder needs which considers the region’s present and future energy requirements along with the interests of the region’s varied stakeholders and companies which now or will provide energy resources and services.
 Teams will meet or have conference calls between sessions and have “team project time” during sessions to work on their assigned policy area.
-Teams will present their energy policy at year end to a panel of energy industry chief executive officers.
+Teams will present their energy solution at year end to a panel of energy industry executives.

 Each meeting will generally follow the format below:

-Once accepted in the 2019 CEEL program, you will be instructed on how to join the CEEL Network which is the means by which you will receive all CEEL program meeting notices and information.
+Once accepted in the 2019 CEEL program, you will be instructed on how you will receive all CEEL program meeting notices and information.